G.I. Joe: A Real American Hero (1989 TV series)

 G.I.
-Joe: A Real American Hero is a 1989–1992 half-hour American animated television series based on the toyline from Hasbro and the comic book series from Marvel Comics.
+Joe: A Real American Hero is a 1989–1992 half-hour American animated television series based on the toyline from Hasbro.
 The series was produced by DIC Enterprises.

 Background

-The series debuted in 1989, with a five-part mini-series titled Operation: Dragonfire, where we see Cobra Commander being returned to human form.
+The series debuted in 1989, with a five-part mini-series titled Operation: Dragonfire, in which Cobra Commander is returned to human form.
 The regular series began in 1990, lasting for two seasons and 44 episodes.
 The series continued the original G.I.
-Joe animated series produced by Sunbow Productions and Marvel Productions that ran in syndication from 1985 to 1986.
+Joe animated series produced by Sunbow Productions and Marvel Productions that ran in syndication from 1983 to 1986.

 In order to cut production costs for the original animated series, Hasbro dropped Sunbow and contracted DiC to continue the series.
 Story editor Buzz Dixon explained in an interview: "Hasbro had been funding G.I.
 Joe out of their own pocket; they got a ridiculous deal from DiC to take over the series and they pretty much let them."

 The DiC series is a continuation of the Sunbow show, though it chose to focus primarily on new characters of the period.
 Hawk was retained as G.I.
 Joe commander, and at times shared his duties with Sgt.
 Slaughter as head of the G.I.
-Joe team.
+Joe Team.
 Captain Grid-Iron was given field commander duties in Season 1, with Duke regaining his old position and appearing more often in Season 2.
 Storm Shadow was also now a member of G.I.
 Joe, as action figures of the character had been sold as a Joe rather than a Cobra since 1988, keeping in line with the story of the comics, where he had abandoned Cobra in 1986–87.